Skip to secondary navigation Skip to main content

 State-level Accessibility Law and Policy

-Section 508 applies to the Federal government but there may be implications for employees and others at the State level.
-Many states have also passed legislation requiring Information and Communication Technology (ICT) accessibility.
-Here are a number of resources and links that may help you to see which states have published laws and or policies on developing, procuring, maintaining, or using electronic and information technology.
+The information on this page offers a number of resources that may help you to see which states have published laws and or policies on developing, procuring, maintaining, or using electronic and information technology.

-Go to States Beginning With: A | C | I | K | L | M | N | O | V
+Jump to States beginning with the letter: A | C | I | K | L | M | N | O | V | W

 Alabama

-Alabama.gov In response to the need to ensure equal access to electronic and information technologies, the state of Alabama has developed a set of standards for Web page design.
+Alabama.gov Accessibility Policy In response to the need to ensure equal access to electronic and information technologies, the state of Alabama has developed a set of standards for Web page design.
 Just as environmental obstacles have inhibited individuals with disabilities, the Web poses an entirely new set of obstacles.
 In recognition of those individuals with visual, physical or developmental disabilities alabama.gov has adopted a policy to make government information accessible to all.

 Arizona

-To provide an accessibility model in which web content authors, format designers, and software developers within State agencies understand their roles in providing persons with disabilities, access to existing and developing State web sites.
+AZ.gov Accessibility Policy To provide an accessibility model in which web content authors, format designers, and software developers within State agencies understand their roles in providing persons with disabilities, access to existing and developing State web sites.
 The following web page designs and features for completing the accessibility model are to be addressed for all State web sites.

 California

-Government Code Section 7405 directs that state governmental entities follow Section 508 of the federal Rehabilitation Act requiring accessibility of electronic and information technology.
+CA.gov State Digital Accessibility Laws Government Code Section 7405 directs that state governmental entities follow Section 508 of the federal Rehabilitation Act requiring accessibility of electronic and information technology.

 Government Code Section 11135 prohibits discrimination on the basis of sex, race, color, religion, ancestry, national origin, ethnic group identification, age, mental disability, physical disability, medical condition, genetic information, marital status, or sexual orientation, be unlawfully denied full and equal access to the benefits of, or be unlawfully subjected to discrimination under, any program or activity that is conducted, operated, or administered by the state or by any state agency, is funded directly by the state, or receives any financial assistance from the state.